exercism/java/exercises/concept/football-match-reports/.meta/design.md

 ```

 - `actionable`: If the student does not directly return the answer from the case in the switch statement, instruct them to do so.
-- `informative`: If the solution is returning the answer inside the cases, inform the student that it can be simplified to by directly returning the switch statement and using arrow functionality.
+- `informative`: If the solution is returning the answer inside the cases, inform the student that it can be simplified by using a switch expression:

 ```java
 return switch(shirtNum) {